 West of Barrington Road

-South of Irving Park Road, East of Barrington Road
+South of Irving Park Road and East of Barrington Road

 South of Stearns Road, North of Schick Road